MicrosoftDocs/visualstudio-docs/docs/deployment/walkthrough-manually-deploying-a-clickonce-application.md

 # Walkthrough: Manually deploy a ClickOnce application

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
-If you cannot use Visual Studio to deploy your [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] application, or you need to use advanced deployment features, such as Trusted Application Deployment, you should use the *Mage.exe* command-line tool to create your [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] manifests.
-This walkthrough describes how to create a [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] deployment by using either the command-line version (*Mage.exe*) or the graphical version (*MageUI.exe*) of the Manifest Generation and Editing Tool.
+If you cannot use Visual Studio to deploy your ClickOnce application, or you need to use advanced deployment features, such as Trusted Application Deployment, you should use the *Mage.exe* command-line tool to create your ClickOnce manifests.
+This walkthrough describes how to create a ClickOnce deployment by using either the command-line version (*Mage.exe*) or the graphical version (*MageUI.exe*) of the Manifest Generation and Editing Tool.

  [!INCLUDE[ndptecclick](../deployment/includes/dotnet-dotnetmage-exe.md)]